Linux with a desktop environment running under Windows 11

 • Download Distribution

-curl https://cloud-images.ubuntu.com/wsl/mantic/current/ubuntu-mantic-wsl-amd64-wsl.rootfs.tar.gz --output "%userprofile%\mylinux\mylinux-rootfs.tar.gz"
+curl https://cloud-images.ubuntu.com/wsl/noble/current/ubuntu-noble-wsl-amd64-ubuntu24.04lts.rootfs.tar.gz --output "%userprofile%\mylinux\mylinux-rootfs.tar.gz"

 2. Import the downloaded rootfs-image